Skip to content

 ResourceAsOf

-The ResourceAsOf index is the primary index which maps the resource identifier (type, id) together with the t to the content-hash of the resource version.
-In addition to that, the index contains the number of changes num-changes to the resource, the operator op of the change leading to the index entry and an optional purged-at point in time were the version was purged.
+The ResourceAsOf index is the primary index for looking up resources.
+It maps a resource's identifier (type, id) and a logical timestamp t to the content-hash of that resource version.
+It also stores the number of changes (num-changes) to the resource, the operation (op) that created this version, and an optional purged-at timestamp.

-Index entries with a purged-at point in time at or before the current t of a database are not part of that database.
+Index entries with a purged-at timestamp at or before the current t of a database are not considered part of that database.

 Example